Designing with AI

 I get this question a lot.

 Agent-focused companies in YC cohorts have grown from 5.9% in 2020 to 50.8% in 2025.
 Three core value propositions emerge from clustering analysis: productivity enhancement for knowledge workers, business process automation (with some nuance), and healthcare operations.
-This analysis reveals YC's increasing focus on agent-based startups.

 Code for the analysis and an interactive visualization tool for exploring the data is provided in the post below.